-In this competency-based course students will learn the fundamentals of drafting in a modern, networked, computer lab using SolidWorks drafting software.
+In this competency-based course students will learn fundamentals of drafting in a modern, networked, computer lab using AutoCAD and SolidWorks drafting software.
 The course will cover the concepts and application of orthographic projection, isometric representation, and basic dimensioning.
-Topics also include linetype conventions, lettering, freehand drafting, geometric construction, sections, and auxiliary views.
-Students will be introduced to 3-D visualization using computer wire frame and surface modeling techniques.
-This course includes classroom instruction and laboratory activities.
+Topics also include linetype conventions, lettering, freehand sketching, geometric construction, sections, and auxiliary views.
+Students will be introduced to 3-D visualization using wire frame, surface an extrusion modeling techniques.
+This course includes instruction and laboratory activities and a final project using a 3-D printer.
 (Prerequisites: Matriculation in Engineering Concentration or Permission of Instructor)